Use this sixth Break-the-Cycle Lesson as a flexible framework, and adapt it to fit

 each of the

 to meet these two requisites.
-Our unaware citizens accept
+Unaware citizens and

 you're interested in growing and enjoying a